AlexTkDev/macOS_application_speedtest_for_python/README.md

 ### Project Description

-`macOS_application_speedtest_for_python` is an application designed to check internet speed on macOS.
-It allows users to quickly and conveniently measure download and upload speeds, as well as latency (ping).
+`macOS_application_speedtest_for_python` is an application for testing internet connection speed on macOS.
+It allows users to quickly and easily measure download and upload speeds, as well as latency (ping).
+The project also provides system information, including the computer name, network adapters, their IP addresses, and MAC addresses, displayed directly in the program window.
-Developed based on another project of mine, which you can see at the link on GitHub:
+The project is built based on another one of my applications, which you can check out on GitHub:
 [Internet Speed Test](https://github.com/AlexTkDev/different_mini-apps/tree/main/check_internrt_speed)

 ### Installation